 There are also many international, regional, and state groups that can provide information and support to aspiring aquarists at the professional and hobbyist levels.

 The Bureau of Labor Statistics (BLS) does not separate aquarist salary data into its own separate category in their salary survey, but they do include the career as a part of the more general category of nonfarm animal caretakers.
-In 2015, the BLS reported a median salary of $23,630 per year ($11.36 per hour) for nonfarm animal caretakers.
+In 2017, the BLS reported a median salary of $22,950 per year for nonfarm animal caretakers.

 Experienced aquarists in supervisory roles earn significantly higher salaries, often in the range of $40,000 to $50,000 per year.
 New aquarists should expect a starting salary more in the range of $18,000 to $20,000.
 Of course, total compensation may also vary due to the geographic area, the size of the aquarium, the aquarist’s area of specialization, and the specific duties the job entails.

-Positions working with marine mammals tend to be the most difficult to obtain, as there is a particularly strong level of interest from individuals wishing to work with marine mammal species such as dolphins, seals, and whales.
-Those interested in marine mammal aquarist positions should be sure to gain significant experience through internships to strengthen their resume, as there are usually many applicants for each available position.
+Positions working with marine mammals tend to be the most difficult to obtain, as there is a particularly strong level of interest from individuals wishing to work with marine mammal species, such as dolphins, seals, and whales.
+Those interested in marine mammal aquarist positions should gain significant experience through internships to strengthen their resume, as there are usually many applicants for each available position.